 Bibingka Malagkit vs Biko

 "Isn't bibingka malagkit the same with biko?" is the question I often get when talking about sticky rice cakes.
-And, my answer has always been inconclusively, yes, and no.
+And, my answer has always been inconclusive, yes, and no.

 You see, the ingredients and process of making both rice cakes are so similar.
 Both are sticky and sweet with rich coconut flavor.
 The rice in the bibingka is sweetened with white or light brown sugar while biko primarily uses dark or brown sugar.

-What differentiates bibingka malagkit with biko is the topping–bibingka malagkit is glazed with latik syrup while biko, the "traditional biko" that is, is topped with latik curds.
+What differentiates bibingka malagkit with biko is the topping–bibingka malagkit is glazed with latik syrup made of coconut milk and muscovado sugar while biko, the "traditional biko" that is, is topped with latik curds.

 However, many biko recipes nowadays include latik syrup.
 Call it "modern-day" biko, if you will.
 There's definitely nothing wrong with that.
 It's really a matter of personal choice.